4 Essential Mistakes To Avoid During Pair Programming Interviews

 We at HackerEarth love pair programming.
 Before you call out for being biased though, hear us out.
-Over the years we have spent perfecting our interview platform FaceCode, we have heard from many hiring managers that pair programming is one of the best ways to assess a candidate’s coding abilities in real time.
+Over the years we have spent perfecting our interview platform FaceCode, we have heard from many hiring managers that using a pair programming interview tool is one of the best ways to assess a candidate’s coding abilities in real time.

 Let’s look at what these managers have told us:

-- With modern tools, employers must be well-informed about the coders’ unique skills set, ability to collaborate, solve problems, and strong analytical thinking
+- With modern pair programming interview tools, employers must be well-informed about the coders’ unique skills set, ability to collaborate, solve problems, and strong analytical thinking

 - Interviewers must be able to deduce the coders’ agility in coding, the complexity of the code used, proficiency in using features such as CodeEditor, auto-suggest, and much more